Blue Ridge Suzuki Camp

 Facilities include a large outdoor swimming pool, tennis courts, miles of hiking trails, sand volleyball court, basketball court and recreation fields.
 Many people bring bikes and scooters to camp.

 SHRINE MONT GUIDELINES

 There is a policy of no smoking in any of the buildings at Shrine Mont.
 Beer and wine are not allowed in public areas.
 No pets (except seeing eye dogs) are allowed.
 Skateboards and rollerblades are not allowed.

-Cell phone service can be unreliable, but most people are able to find service somewhere at Shrine Mont.
+Cell phone service can be inconsistent, but there is wireless internet access in the hotel lobby.
 There is a phone in the Hotel lobby (calling card only).
 Important incoming messages may be left at the Shrine Mont office at (540) 856-2141, and the staff will get you the message.
-There is wireless internet access in the hotel lobby.

 On This Page: